 United States: Eye disorders rank fifth among the top eight chronic conditions in terms

 of direct medical costs.
 By 2050, it is estimated the prevalence of vision loss in the U.S. will grow by 135%, from 4.4 million to more than 10 million.
 By the same year, cataract, diabetic retinopathy, glaucoma, and advanced age-related macular degeneration together are expected to impact nearly 70 million adults.
-Overall annual cost of vision problems in the U.S. are currently estimated at $145 billion, however, without significant prevention and intervention, this could rise to $717 billion by 2050.
+The overall annual cost of vision problems in the U.S. are currently estimated at $145 billion, however, without significant prevention and intervention, this could rise to $717 billion by 2050.

-Vision care is one of those gray areas that differs greatly by state, employer, and insurance plan.
-For those who qualify for Medicaid, coverage for eye exams and corrective lenses is based on the state of residency and medical necessity.
+Vision care is one of those gray areas that differ greatly by state, employer, and insurance plan.
+For those who qualify for Medicaid, coverage for eye exams and corrective lenses are based on the state of residency and medical necessity.
 For those age 65 and older who qualify for Medicare, routine eye exams, eyeglasses, and contact lenses aren’t covered.
 Medicare Part B covers some preventive and diagnostic tests.
 If you have an eye disease, Medicare coverage varies by disease.
 Vision care for those ages 19 and older is not mandated by the Affordable Care Act, however, some health plans may include eye care coverage.
 In most plans, benefits to help defray the costs of eyeglasses or contact lenses is separate from services deemed medically necessary (cataract surgery, dry eye treatment, etc.).

 Eyesight is central to a children’s success in school, adults’ employability, and sustained independence as people grow older.
 The American Academy of Ophthalmology recommends all adults with no signs or risk factors for eye disease receive an eye disease screening at age 40.
 If you cannot afford vision care, several organizations in the U.S. provide free eye exams and eyeglasses.